Beit She’an National Park

 We ventured south after this, driving through the West Bank towards the Dead Sea.
 It was an a rare clear day, enough so that we could see the far side of the Dead Sea and the view was so lovely.

-After Masada we got back into the van and started making our way towards the city of Jerusalem where we will spend the next few days.
+After Masada we got back into the van and started making our way towards the city of Jerusalem where we will spend the remainder of our visit.
+We took a short walk around Jerusalem before the sun went down and it just makes me so excited for the next few days and everything that this city has in store for us.
 I have loved visiting so many national parks of Israel and learning why these places are so important to the Jewish people.